ItzXitado/sshop/README.md

 - **Parameters:**
   - `UUID playerId`: The UUID of the player.
-  - `EntityType type`: The entity type for the spawner event.
+  - `EntityType type`: The entity type for the spawner.
 - **Returns:** None.

 #### `getSortedList(List<History> playerHistory, Sort sort): ArrayList<ItemStack>`